Michael Brent Jarboe

 Chief Operating Officer

-From being an NCAA swimmer to achieving a 5th Dan Master Black Belt rank in Tae Kwon Do, Marlin’s competitive drive to compete with and become the best remains ever present in all he approaches in life.
+From being an NCAA swimmer to achieving a 6th Dan Master Black Belt rank in Tae Kwon Do, Marlin’s competitive drive to compete with and become the best remains ever present in all he approaches in life.
 As a certified Six-Sigma Black Belt, Marlin can quickly assess any problem and systematically begin forming the best approach to solving it and has a proven track record of doing so.
 His professional career has been no different.
 As a no-nonsense, results driven professional, Marlin has solidified his place as a welcomed addition to any development team.

 Graduating with a Masters in Metallurgical Engineering from the University of Missouri – Rolla, Marlin quickly established a position of invaluableness with the Remington Arms Company.
-For the past 19 years, Marlin helped shape the products released by Remington and the methodology of how products are developed and tested.
-Originally hired as a metallurgical engineer, his exceptional problem solving root-cause failure analysis skills, and insight into market needs quickly established his role as a second-to-none material scientist.
+For over 19 years, Marlin helped shape the products released by Remington and the methodology of how products are developed and tested.
+Originally hired as a metallurgical engineer, his exceptional problem-solving root-cause failure analysis skills, and insight into market needs quickly established his role as a second-to-none material scientist, failure analyst, and product developer.
+With six patents to his credit, Marlin has been part of the development teams for some of the most innovative programs released by Remington.
+Marlin was assigned the lead developing the Remington 700 Carbon where he developed a unique weave for wrapping carbon fiber around rifle barrels.
+This patented process yielded an industry first with barrels that utilized the carbon fiber for structural integrity, creating the lightest barrels possible.

 Kevin Blanford